Bioconductor/bioconductor.org/content/developers/how-to/git-mirrors.md

   1. `git clone https://github.com/Bioconductor-mirror/REPO` to clone the repository to your machine.
   2. `cd REPO` to switch to the REPO directory.
-  3. `bash update_remotes.sh` to setup the git remotes.
+  3. `bash /path/to/update_remotes.sh` to setup the git remotes.
   4. Commit to git as you normally would.
   5. Each time you want to push git commits to svn run the following commands:
      1. `git svn rebase` to get the latest SVN changes.
      2. `git svn dcommit --add-author-from` to commit your changes to SVN.
      You may be prompted here for your SVN username and password.

 ### Scenario 2: Set Up Your Own GitHub Repository ###

 If you are currently using the Git-Svn Bridge please disable it at